Planning - before you start work

 This is controlled under the Control of Pollution Act 1974 and the Environmental Protection Act 1990 if informal action fails to solve any problems.
 This can involve prescribing working hours and methods.

 For major construction programmes or if you would like further advice and information please contact the Environmental Health section at an early stage.

 Do Building Regulations Apply?

 Whether planning permission is required or not, Building Regulations may well apply.
-You are advised to contact the Council’s Building Control Section for advice.
+You are advised to contact the East Sussex Building Control Partnership, which provides the Council’s Building Control service, for advice.

 There may be covenants affecting your property which could interfere with your plans.
 These are completely separate from the planning legislation and you must check the deeds to your property.

 The planning legislation does not override other people’s property rights.
 It is your responsibility to ensure that you have the right to undertake the work.
 For example:

 - If you are a leaseholder, you may need to get permission from the freeholder.

 - If you are working on a party wall, the Party Wall etc Act 1996 requires you to get the consent of the person sharing the wall.
 This can affect floors between flats.